MohammadMubin/ADS7846-X11-daemon/README.md

 -----
 When using Waveshare LCDs like http://www.waveshare.com/wiki/10.1inch_HDMI_LCD bear in mind RPi pinout incompatibility of OrangePi.
 Reroute CS pin to PC3 (SPI0_CS) of your OPi - solder the pin 26 and 24 together or use extension cables for all SPI signals.

-If you wan to use nonroot user add /etc/udev.d rule for spi and gpio.
+If you want to use nonroot user add /etc/udev.d rule for spi and gpio.

 How to:
 -------